jdLYNC/wdi-project-2/readme.md

 * Group messaging.
 * A 'Keep me logged in' feature.
 * Unread message notifications.
+* A rotation of homepage images.
+* Expanded user profiles with profile pictures etc.
 * Cleaner code.
 ### Non-technical Changes
-* Expanding the scope of the site from a purely rocket based experience.
+* Changing the topic (& name) of the site from a purely rocket based experience to something with more general appeal.
-* Enabling all users to post rockets rather than just admins.
+* Enabling all users to make posts rather than just admins.

 ## Link ##
 [Visit Roquette on Heroku](https://roquette.herokuapp.com/ "Roquette")